John-Ling/johnling.me/posts/Arch-Linux-Guide/content.md

 # sudo: Allow a non-root user temporary root privileges
 # iwd: CLI tool to connect to WiFi
 # dhcpcd: DHCP client (we'll enable this later to get internet access)
-# firefox: f i r e f o x
-# alacritty: One of many terminals emulators for Linux (you'll be using this a lot)
-# pipewire: Sound server so Linux can play audio
-# wireplumber: Session manager for Pipewire
 # git: Version control software we'll use to download yay (AUR helper) later
 # base-devel: Key packages such as gcc and make needed to build from the AUR
 # neofetch: Show people that you use Arch btw

 ```

-When installing Firefox you may be prompted for either jack or pipewire-jack.
-Select **pipewire-jack**.

 You should also install microcode for either your Intel or AMD CPU.